Syed-Bilal-Haider-Engineer/chemnitz-culture/server/README.md

 # or
 bun dev
 ```
-Create Database in postgreSQL then

 bash
+Create database in postgreSQL and then
 # Run migrations
 npm run migrate